stanfordio/truthbrush/README.md

 ### Continuous Integration

-The Continuous Integration build on GitHub Actions is controlled via the "python-app" workflow file.
+The Continuous Integration build on GitHub Actions is controlled via the "python-app.yml" workflow file.
 To make the build pass, the environment variables `TRUTHSOCIAL_USERNAME` and `TRUTHSOCIAL_PASSWORD` must be set as GitHub repository secrets.

 ## Wishlist